mnebuerquo/mancalai/docs/presentation.md

 ---

-# Tricks and Problems with Depth-First Search
+# Limitations of Depth-First Search

-* Time complexity is explosive.
+Time complexity is explosive.

 --